siberianfox/g2wiki/TinyG-v9-Hardware.md

 1. Min in (X, Y or Z)
 1. Max in (X, Y or Z)

 The X, Y, Z inputs are also available to a 2x13 dual inline 0.100" header.
 The header also provides Amin, Amax and a safety interlock inputs.
 The header footprint is large enough to accommodate oversized headers such as box and latching headers.
 Pin 1 is the square pin towards the power input side of the board (top).
-The even row is all ground.
 Signals are:

 1. 3.3v
 1. GND